thunderbird/webext-docs/tabs.rst

 - ``selected`` (boolean) Whether the tab is selected.
 - [``favIconUrl``] (string) The URL of the tab's favicon.
 This property is only present if the extension's manifest includes the ``"tabs"`` permission.
 It may also be an empty string if the tab is loading.
 - [``height``] (integer) The height of the tab in pixels.
 - [``id``] (integer) The ID of the tab.
 Tab IDs are unique within a browser session.
-Under some circumstances a Tab may not be assigned an ID, for example when querying foreign tabs using the $(ref:sessions) API, in which case a session ID may be present.
-Tab ID can also be set to $(ref:tabs.TAB_ID_NONE) for apps and devtools windows.
+Under some circumstances a Tab may not be assigned an ID.
+Tab ID can also be set to :ref:`tabs.TAB_ID_NONE` for apps and devtools windows.
 - [``mailTab``] (boolean) Whether the tab is a 3-pane tab.
 - [``status``] (string) Either *loading* or *complete*.
 - [``title``] (string) The title of the tab.
 This property is only present if the extension's manifest includes the ``"tabs"`` permission.